 While the EU has taken the lead over the last fifty years in promoting women's rights related to employment, a strong common policy on violence against women is still missing.
 We hope that the political work of civil society organisations and growing evidence of the gravity of this phenomenon will lead to renewed political courage to develop strong and comprehensive policies towards the realisation of a Europe free from all forms of male violence against all women.
 I hope that you will enjoy the intellectual challenge of the articles that follow, and that reading through them will convince you of the urgency of action and play a guiding role in defining engaged policies, both at European and national levels.

 Key dates:

-pression of the Traffic in Persons and the Exploitation of the Prostitution of Others tion on the Elimination of Violence against Women (VAW)
+UN Convention for the Suppression of the Traffic in Persons and the Exploitation of the Prostitution of Others

-1979 UN Convention on the Elimination of all Forms of Discrimination against Women
+1879 UN Convention on the Elimination of all Forms of Discrimination against Women